alphagov/magna-charta/README.md

 _We use [Semantic Versioning](http://semver.org/) for our version numbers._

+__1.2.0__
+- "toggle" link is now automatically added to both the table and the graph.
+Has class of `mc-toggle-link`.
+- new option, `toggleText`, defining what text the toggle link should contain.
+- new method, `magnaCharta#toggle`, that shows/hides the graph and toggles the class `visually-hidden` on the table, which is styled to hide the table in a more accessible way.

 __1.1.3__
 - fixed bug that meant screen-reader users did not have access to the tables and instead had to try to understand the div chart